 Can high handicappers use utility irons?

-Advanced golfers use utility irons in a variety of ways from the tee box to the fairway on longer par 5s, the unique club allows low handicappers to get the distance of a wood with the accuracy of a mid-range iron.
+Advanced golfers use utility irons in various ways from the tee box to the fairway on longer par 5s.
+The unique club allows low handicappers to get the distance of a wood with the accuracy of a mid-range iron.

 Some adventurous golfers use utility irons just off the green as a chipping iron, something that high handicappers could employ on the course with success.
 By using the utility iron like a putter, amateurs can find better consistency with their bump and run chip shots.